Wet Rendering Tallow for Skincare

 - Using a knife scape the bottom of the tallow to further remove impurities.

 - Repeat steps 1 through 8 two more times, then your tallow will be ready to be further processed into soap or skincare products.
+When repeating the rendering process for the 2nd & 3rd time your tallow will only need to simmer for around 3 or 4 hours.

 - Heat tallow on low until liquified.